nextstrain/auspice/docs-src/docs/server/introduction.md

 ---

 The Auspice client (i.e. what you see in the web browser) requires a server behind it to
-- (a) serve the client to the browser and
+- (a) serve the client HTML, CSS & JavaScript to the browser and
-- (b) handle certain [GET requests](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) from the client, for instance "give me the zika dataset to display".
+- (b) handle certain [GET](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) requests from the client, for instance "give me the zika dataset to display".

 We provide a basic server to run auspice locally -- any time you run `auspice view` or `auspice develop` you're running a server!
+In these cases, the server is running on your computer, and sending datasets & narratives which are stored on your machine to the auspice client.
 Alternatively, you can build your own server -- all that is required is to satisfy the above two requirements.

 ## GET requests

-Currently the client makes three requests:
+Currently the client is able to make three requests:

 | address | description |
 | --- | --- |